-The university library system is composed of the Alvin Sherman Library, East Campus Branch Library, Health Professions Division Library, Law Library, North Miami Beach Branch Library, Oceanographic Library, and four school libraries on the main campus.
-Agreements have been signed with academic libraries throughout the world to provide library support for NSU programs offered in specific geographical areas.
+The university library system is composed of the Alvin Sherman Library, Health Professions Division Library, Law Library, Oceanographic Library, and four school libraries on the main campus.
 The catalogs of all NSU libraries are accessible via computers to local and distance education students and faculty members, wherever they may be located.
 Online databases complement the paper-based holdings and provide full-text resources.
 Interlibrary loan arrangements through networked organizations such as the Online Computer Library Center (OCLC), the Southeast Florida Library Information Network (SEFLIN), the Consortium of Southeastern Law Libraries (COSELL), and the National Library of Medicine (NLM) provide broad access to a wide range of materials.